brimdata/zed/docs/formats/zson.md

 also be one of:
 `Inf`, `+Inf`, `-Inf`, or `Nan`.

+A floating point value may be expressed with an integer string provided a type decorator is applied, e.g., `123 (float64)`.

 A string may be backtick-quoted with the backtick character `` ` ``.
 None of the text between backticks is escaped, but by default, any newlines followed by whitespace are converted to a single newline and the first